Car travel with Birds

 • Bird toys

-• Vet records including the leg-band and/or microchip number Right Bird Carrier
+• Vet records, including leg-band and/or microchip number

-The Pak O Bird line offers several options from their backpack-style bird carriers to the In-cabin Airline Bird Carrier.
+The Pak O Bird line offers options from backpack-style carriers to in-cabin airline bird carriers.

-For more information about choosing the right carrier for your parrot, you can visit our article here.
+For more detailed advice on picking the best carrier for your parrot, check out our offerings here.

 8 Tips On How To Transport A Bird In A Car